robertvunabandi/twitter/README.md

   * [x] Display activity text instead of AppName ("TWITTER"). e.g.: Home, New Tweet / In Reply To , Tweet (for detailed tweet)
   * [x] Improve the quality of the images received
   * [ ] Remove Toast Statements on onClick events from TweetAdapter
-  * [ ] On reply, set handler to tweet id (in reply to, check twitter API) so that replies work in actual replies
+  * [x] On reply, set handler to tweet id (in reply to, check twitter API) so that replies work in actual replies
+  * [ ] Fix bugs resulting from infinite scroll and repeating the same tweets over and ove

 ## Video Walkthrough